 More Food Restrictions

 Pregnancy comes with its own food restrictions, such as no sushi, tuna, unpasteurized cheese or milk, alcohol, or lunch meat.
 Braces also have food restrictions, which narrows your food choices even further.
 Some are things that aren’t great for you or your baby, such as toffee, hard candies, gum, chewy bread, hard chips or crackers, or caramels.
 Others are foods that are good for you but that can damage your braces, such as raw apples, carrots or other hard vegetables.
 You still have plenty of other dietary options, so all is not lost!

 Braces and clear aligners can cause sensitivity in your teeth and gums.
 So can pregnancy.
 Combined, they can cause your teeth to become more sensitive than they normally would during braces treatment.

 The problem is that normal methods to deal with this are limited during pregnancy.
 Over-the-counter painkillers are often used to cope with tooth or gum discomfort during braces treatment.
-However, use of these drugs is curtailed during pregnancy.
+However, the use of these drugs is curtailed during pregnancy.

-The good news is, there are still methods that can help your teeth and gums during pregnancy.
+The good news is there are still methods that can help your teeth and gums during pregnancy.
 One of these tried-and-true methods is to rinse your mouth with warm saltwater, which relieves pain and strengthens the gums.
 Just make sure you spit out the water.
 You don’t need the extra sodium getting into your system!